saitamasahil/skyscraper/docs/ARTWORK.md

 !!! warning

-    Some users seem to have a habbit of editing the `/home/<USER>/skysource/artwork.xml` file. _This is not the correct file!_ Please read the first paragraph. :)
+    Some users seem to have a habbit of editing the `/home/<USER>/skysource/artwork.xml` file. _This is not the correct file!_ Please re-read the first paragraph. :)

 !!! tip

      Every time you change the artwork configuration, remember to regenerate the game list.
 Your changes won't take effect until you do so.
-Read more about this [here](USECASE.md#the-game-list-generation-phase).
+Read more about this in the [outlined usecase](USECASE.md#the-game-list-generation-phase).

-Watch a video demonstrating the artwork compositing features [here](https://youtu.be/TIDD8EFSz50).
-Note that the video is quite old and only demonstrates a fraction of the possibilities you have with the Skyscraper compositor.
+Watch a [video demonstrating the artwork compositing features](https://youtu.be/TIDD8EFSz50).
+The video is quite old and only demonstrates a fraction of the possibilities you have with the Skyscraper compositor.
 It's all thoroughly documented below.

 ### Example artwork.xml